Baraku7/havenwithme/README.md

         </div>
         <div class="terms-text">You should always seek the advice of a qualified healthcare provider with any questions you may have regarding a mental health condition or treatment.
 Never disregard professional medical advice or delay seeking it because of something you read or experienced on Haven.</div>
         <div class="terms-highlight">
-          <div class="terms-highlight-text">If you are experiencing a mental health emergency, suicidal thoughts, or are in immediate danger, please call 988 (Suicide & Crisis Lifeline) or 911 immediately.
+          <div class="terms-highlight-text">If you are experiencing a mental health emergency, suicidal thoughts, or are in immediate danger, please call 911 or your local emergency services immediately.
 Haven is not equipped to handle emergencies.</div>
         </div>
         <div class="terms-text">By using Haven, you acknowledge and agree that Haven provides emotional support tools only, and you assume full responsibility for your use of the Service and any decisions you make based on it.</div>
       </div>